Loksly/in2016/generator.md

 v6.9.2
 ```

-### Check the config file.
+### Check the config file

-You may read and modify the _config.cfg_ file.
+You may read and modify the _config.json_ file.
 Two examples are available on repository,
 both with 30 fields and each one with different kinds of partitions.

 ### Run the code